GaZaTu/x11-emoji-picker/README.md

 If emojis do not get written into your window: try adding that executable to the `[activateWindowBeforeWritingExceptions]` array or to the `[useClipboardHackExceptions]` array. (at runtime also possible using `F5`)

 If the dialog is too smol for you: put `QT_SCALE_FACTOR=float` in front of the command. (example: `QT_SCALE_FACTOR=1.25 emoji-picker`)

+Some things such as recently used emojis are written to `$HOME/.cache/gazatu.xyz/emoji-picker-mru.ini`

 #### Defaults